What is a permanent code?

 How do new students get a permanent code?

-For most students, no action is required; the perm code will be created based on the electronic signature entered in the admission application and the documentation provided in support of the student legal status.
+For most students, no action is required; the perm code will be created based on the information and electronic signature entered in the admission application as well as the documentation provided in support of the student legal status.

 Exceptionally, students in the following categories must complete a Permanent Code Data (paper) form: